 Harley Marine, like many maritime companies, required a solution for simple, fast and reliable network connectivity to ensure daily tasks such as invoice processing, navigation, marine-mapping and more could be completed seamlessly, and that its employees could deliver consistent customer service.

-There will be 8.4 billion connected ‘things’ in use in 2017.
-This number is up 31% from 2016, with Gartner further estimating that by 2020, there will be more 20 billion devices connected through the Internet of Things (IoT).
-But is it all just hype?
-Will connected ‘things’ really change the world?
+Gartner estimates there will be 8.4 billion connected ‘things’ in use in 2017.
+This number is up 31% from 2016, with Gartner further estimating that by 2020, there will be more than 20 billion devices connected through the Internet of Things (IoT).
+It seems that if it can be connected, it will be connected.

 If securing IoT networks is keeping enterprise IT – and OT – teams awake at night, it’s for a lot of good reasons.
 After decades of keeping up with the demands of business units and increasing pressure on ensuring networks are secure, information and operations technology teams are finding themselves struggling with more sophisticated cyber-criminals.